Author Archives: Alexis Ecoff

 This level of detail helps patients feel empowered, not overwhelmed, when they leave detox.

-The goal of aftercare isn’t just to maintain sobriety—it’s to help individuals build fulfilling, healthy lives in recovery.
+The goal of aftercare therapy isn’t just to maintain sobriety—it’s to help individuals build fulfilling, healthy lives in recovery.
 That includes addressing root causes of addiction, strengthening relationships, pursuing education or employment, and re-engaging with the community.

 Recovery takes time, and having a plan in place reduces uncertainty and increases motivation.
 Patients who complete aftercare programs report higher levels of satisfaction with their recovery experience and more confidence in managing life stressors.